Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RA4M1/XIAO-RA4M1.md

 :::

 ## Play with RGB LEDs
-The XIAO RA4M1 comes with a build-in RGB LED that you can control, follow is a example of how to smoothly change the LED color between red, green, and blue:
+The XIAO RA4M1 comes with a build-in RGB LED that you can control, follow is a example of how to smoothly change the LED color between red, green, and blue.

+- **Step 1.** Download the `Adafruit_NeoPixel` library

+Navigate to **Sketch > Include Liarbry > Manage Libraries...**, and search **Adafruit_NeoPixel**, install the lastest version.

+- **Step 2.** Copy following code to a new sketch:

 ```cpp
 #include <Adafruit_NeoPixel.h>